 - Police officers are trained to conduct vehicle stops for many reasons.
-Primary among those are to prevent traffic accidents, allow for an orderly and expeditious flow of traffic, and for regulatory/administrative purposes (i.e. violations of the NYS Vehicle and Traffic Law). - Stops are used as a deterrent to prevent traffic violations from occurring which leads to a decrease in traffic incidents/accidents.
-Traffic enforcement increases the level of voluntary compliance with traffic regulations. - Types of traffic stops are for traffic or criminal offenses, high risk situations, or potential investigative stops that are initiated when there is reasonable suspicion that a felony or penal misdemeanor is being committed, has been committed, or is about to be committed.
-None of these situations are ever initiated based on race, gender, ethnic origin, age, sexual orientation, religion, or financial status.
+Primary among those are to prevent traffic accidents, allow for an orderly and expeditious flow of traffic, and for regulatory/administrative purposes (i.e. violations of the NYS Vehicle and Traffic Law). - Types of traffic stops are for traffic or criminal offenses, high risk situations, or potential investigative stops that are initiated when there is reasonable suspicion that a felony or penal misdemeanor is being committed, has been committed, or is about to be committed.
+Officers are trained to never initiate based on race, gender, ethnic origin, age, sexual orientation, religion, or financial status.